Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Woo Services**

-*Woo services includes WooCommerce, WooPayments, Woo Shipping, Woo Tax, MailPoet, and other products or services available at WooCommerce.com.
+*Woo services includes WooCommerce, WooPayments, WooCommerce Shipping, WooCommerce Tax, MailPoet, and other products or services available at WooCommerce.com.
 (Please note that for the use of Third-Party Services — as defined below — additional terms may govern).*

 -   If you reside outside of the Designated Countries: WooCommerce, Inc.
 -   If you reside in the Designated Countries: WooCommerce Ireland Ltd.